sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 #### Strong Culture of Learning

-- IT has a very open culture that values learning
+- ESDC has a very open culture that values learning
   - TODO: find a tangible example
 - ESDC IT services have performance metrics that are used to continuously improve.
 These include most committees as well.
   - TODO: Add recruitment best practices, including for domains other than IT.